 The Maryland native is a seasoned e-commerce entrepreneur himself.
 He understands firsthand the challenges of starting and scaling a business.
 However, more importantly, he also knew the blueprint that has allowed him to launch numerous e-commerce brands to repeated and predictable success.Laura Inamedinova, writing for Forbes

 I don’t have to tell you why this is a big deal.
-Selling on the Amazon marketplace is massively lucrative and comes with a built-in audience.
+Selling on the Amazon marketplace is massively lucrative and has a built-in audience.
 No massive marketing budgets, no sales teams.

 The days of Jungle Scout only serving one purpose are gone.
-To this day, I still see folks talk about its product research abilities, but never really dig into all the other components and toolsets that Jungle Scout provides.
+Yet, today, I still see folks talk about its product research abilities but never really dig into all the other components and toolsets that Jungle Scout provides.
 Instead, sellers have become pulled apart across a half-dozen different tools that all have their paradigms, user interfaces, and quirks.

 No business industry wouldn’t enjoy having a single tool to do most of the work.
 Cutting down on subscriptions, only having to learn one set of nuances, having one point of contact for everything–this is something I wish existed when I started selling on Amazon.

-I love that I can shrink my tools budget by multiples because I no longer also need to pay $500 a year for an inventory tool, $1200 a year for restock tracking, etc. When I first started this Jungle Scout review, it didn’t quite hit me how much money I’m now saving.
-These are substantial amounts that result in more money in my pocket and more money to grow the business.
+I love that I can shrink my tools budget by multiples because I no longer need to pay $500 a year for an inventory tool, $1200 for restock tracking, etc. When I started this Jungle Scout review, it didn’t quite hit me how much money I’m now saving.
+However, these substantial amounts result in more money in my pocket to grow the business.

 When making product decisions, the data you’re looking at must be accurate.
 Using actual statistical data from real ASIN sales and sales projections, Jungle scout hit a massive 84% accuracy rating.

 I could spend another thousand words talking about this, but instead, go check out my post on Jungle Scout’s accuracy and how it was measured.